 Another ‘pill’ you can take to help manage/cure this disease is what we call cognitive agility and dual-tasking.
 Cognitive agility is where you challenge the brain with a processing task (memory, computation, etc) introduce a reaction element where you have to move your body.
-Dual-tasking is very similar and is a hot area of research currently.
+Dual-tasking is very similar and is a hot area of research currently for senior fitness.

 Sarcopenia is the age-related loss of muscle mass and function.
 According to a study published in the Journal of Diabetes and Metabolic Disorders in 2017 revealed that a substantial proportion of older adults have sarcopenia, even in healthy populations.
 We lose about 1-2% of our muscle each year around our 50’s. by mid-60’s this doubles in rate.

 Loss of muscle mass means loss of strength, ability to move, an inability to perform activities of daily living (ADLs), and ultimately independence.
 Sarcopenia also effects bone density and other fitness/wellness markers.
 Essentially, sarcopenia is the virus that starts the cascading effect of other more well-known diseases.